badw-dh/CGLO/README.md

 This repository is provided by the Bavarian Academy of Sciences and Humanities.
 For content or technical issues please contact agitner@thesaurus.badw.de or digitalisierung@badw.de.

-The data in this repository is part of the [Thesausurus Linguae Latinae](https://thesaurus.badw.de/), the comprehensive ancient Latin dictionary provided by the [Bavarian Academy of Sciences and Humanities](https://badw.de).
+The data has been produced for the [Thesaurus Linguae Latinae](https://thesaurus.badw.de/), the comprehensive ancient Latin dictionary hosted by the [Bavarian Academy of Sciences and Humanities](https://badw.de).

 ## Acknowledgments

 The digitization was generously funded by the [Text+ Initiative] (https://text-plus.org/en/) and supported by the Lexical Resources collection.
-The scanning of *CGL* was financed at the initiative of Dr. Franck Cinato by the Centre national de la recherche scientifique, UMR 7597 [Laboratoire d'Histoire des Théories Linguistiques] (https://htl.cnrs.fr/).
+The print copies of *CGL* in the TLL library were scanned at the initiative of Dr. Franck Cinato with funding from the Centre national de la recherche scientifique, UMR 7597 [Laboratoire d'Histoire des Théories Linguistiques] (https://htl.cnrs.fr/).
 The XML scheme follows closely the format provided by the [Thesaurus Glossariorum project] (https://htldb.huma-num.fr/exist/apps/htldb/elma/thegloss/home.html).
 Resources and coordination were provided by the Thesaurus Linguae Latinae and the IT Department of the BAdW (esp.
 Dr. Eckhart Arnold and Dr. Stefan Müller).
 For more acknowledgments and research history please read the [website] (https://publikationen.badw.de/en/cglo/index).